maurus56/youtube_multi_dl/README.md

 # Youtube_multi_dl

 This is one of my first programs, the initial focus was to create a simple music/video downloader to satisfy personal needs.
-While creating it, people started asking for a copy so in the end I decided to make it more intuitive through the terminal.
+Probably a decent UI will comein the future.

 # Requirements